-Goal # Description 3 Provide a safe and secure environment for all staff and students
+Goal # Description 3 Provide a safe and secure environment for all staff and students where engaging learning experiences encourage students to come to school on a regular basis

 Health and safety are fundamental to academic achievement and education in general.
 A secure, safe, and aesthetically impressive campus fosters a positive attitude for the entire school community which can improve academic achievement.
 In addition, Bridgeville School is funded using the Necessary Small School model and enrollment triggers large funding increases which allows the District to offer smaller class sizes and more leaning opportunities.
 A safe, healthy, beautiful campus is a more attractive option for parents when choosing a school for their children.
 The need to maintain a safe and secure environment was emphasized in March of 2020 when District voters overwhelmingly supported a 1.2 million dollar GOB for Bridgeville School.